meyertime/linux-all-the-things/docs/arch-lenovo720s.md

         - This is a "change root" or `chroot` operation.
 This temporarily changes the root directory `/` to point to some other directory.
 In this case, it will point to the root of the partition we set up to be the root of the new Arch system, so from this point forward, commands will behave as if they were run on that system instead of the Arch Live system.
 Furthermore, files from Arch Live, including any packages or executables, will no longer be available.
 Somehow, the network is still available, though.
         - You can exit `chroot` any time by typing `exit` to get back to the Arch Live system.
         - The remaining installation instructions assume you are running under `chroot`.
+    4. `pacman -S intel-ucode` to enable microcode updates.
+(If you have an AMD CPU, use `amd-ucode` instead.)
+        - Processor manufacturers release stability and security updates to the processor "microcode".
+Usually these are installed through UEFI firmware updates; however, manufacturers may be slow to do so or may have abandoned older hardware models entirely.
+In this case, it is useful to have the bootloader load the updated microcode during boot.
+After installing this package, the `grub` bootloader (installed later) will automatically detect and make use of it when generating its configuration.
 2. Set time zone and locale
     1. `ln -sf /usr/share/zoneinfo/US/Central /etc/localtime`
     2. `hwclock --systohc`